i386x/pubdocs/Rust/README.md

 ```
 * tuples are finite sequences of values, where two values may have distinct
   types
+* tuple types, except the unit, have layout according to the Rust
+  representation
 * an item can be either type or expression or identifier
 * an example of assigning a tuple to the variable:
   ```rust